 As summer begins to peak the phrase “Wow, it’s hot” is not an unusual phrase to be heard numerous times a day.
 A simple walk from your house to the car or your backyard to the kitchen can result in you having to change your t-shirt or take a shower; especially in Florida.
-Besides feeling physically hot, do you find yourself feeling confused, dizzy, fatigue, extreme thirst, dry mouth or lips?
-If yes, the answer it may be that you are severely dehydrated and may not even know it!
+Besides feeling physically hot, do you find yourself feeling confused, dizzy, fatigued, extreme thirst, dry mouth, or lips?
+If yes, the answer may be that you are severely dehydrated and may not even know it!
 You must stay hydrated.

 According to Medical News Today, “The human body is roughly 75 percent water.
 Without this water, it cannot survive.
 Water is found inside cells, within blood vessels, and between cells.
 A sophisticated water management system keeps our water levels balanced, and our thirst mechanism tells us when we need to increase fluid intake”.
 Staying hydrated also has the added benefit of assisting with burning calories, it is a natural hunger suppressant and is necessary to burn fat.

 Here are 3 tips to stay hydrated during the summer months:

 Know Your Daily Required Intake

 We all know the time old adage of “Drink 8 cups of water per day”, but what does modern science recommend?
 An article from Healthline states that “The Institute of Medicine (IOM) recommends that men drink at least 101 ounces of water per day, which is a little under 13 cups.
 They say women should drink at least 74 ounces, which is a little over 9 cups.”
 This appears to be a lot higher than the 8 cups per day saying.
 It is known that 8 cups a day is a good baseline, but to achieve the maximum benefits of water intake, you must make a conscious decision to do so.